trentwoodbury/BeerRecommender/README.md

 # BeerRecommender
 A Recommendation System for Craft Beers

-# Status
-This project is currently in progress.
-We are currently deploying and editing the website at beerecommender.com.

 # Usage Guide
 First, contact Trent or Dylan about getting the API access codes.
 All of the following filepaths will be relative to the parent directory for this github project.
 If you have cloned this project, that folder will be called BeerRecommender.